Ambulance Victoria Board

 Board Member

-Wenda is a public sector and not-for-profit senior executive, combining her non-Executive Board career with her role as a General Manager at Uniting Victoria/Tasmania.
-Previous executive roles have been held with the Australian Red Cross, Australian Department of Education and the Australian Sports Commission.
+Wenda is a public sector and not-for-profit senior executive, combining her non-Executive Board career with her role as a General Manager at Uniting Victoria and Tasmania.

 Wenda has proven expertise in advocacy for policy reform and investment to enhance outcomes for those experiencing vulnerability or disadvantage.
-She has also been involved in the establishment of inter- governmental and multi sector partnership agreements to deliver on major public policy reforms.
+She has also been involved in the establishment of inter-governmental and multi sector partnership agreements to deliver on major public policy reforms.